ThePaavero/bedscreen/README.md

 bedscreen
 =========

-Browser based alarm clock / stuff to how on a screen beside my own bed
+Browser based alarm clock / stuff to show on a screen beside my own bed